Do we not see?

 Did we not then weep for worms who helped those chicks grow strong and steady?

-While garden cats awaited them below, as though by right?
+while garden cats awaited them below, as though by right?

-And fell to its own fate, watched only by the silent moon?
+and falls to its own fate, watched only by the silent moon?

-By feet that trampled on it?
+by feet that trample on it?

 Can we not admire and observe our very selves

-Like leaves and shoots and dandelions -
+like leaves and shoots and daisies -

 Alive by some mysterious spell?